 Devin Patrick Hughes is defined as a Musical Architect and is recognized for his exhilarating score interpretations, advocation for music accessibility, innate passion with spiritual curiosity and entrepreneurial vigor.

-Devin was recently a semi-finalist in Maestro, the Solti International Conducting Competition in Hungary, was the only American selected with eleven other conductors worldwide to compete in the Toscanini International Conducting Competition in Italy, and was a conducting fellow at the American Academy of Conducting at Aspen.
+Devin was recently featured in Maestro, the Solti International Conducting Competition as a semi-finalist, was the only American selected with eleven other conductors worldwide to compete in the Toscanini International Conducting Competition, and was a conducting fellow at the American Academy of Conducting at Aspen.
 He has conducted orchestras across North America and Europe including the Winnipeg Symphony, Colorado Symphony, Rochester Philharmonic, San Antonio Symphony, Green Bay Symphony, Filarmonica Arturo Toscanini in Italy and Orchestra of the Hungarian State Opera.

 Devoted to music existing for a greater communal purpose, Devin attracts and creatively engages audiences of all stripes by bringing the stories behind the music to life and inspiring critically acclaimed performances.
 Showcasing his passion for outreach, Devin founded and developed a high school apprenticeship program, a community chamber music initiative and play-in, summer camp for all ages, and has held benefit concerts for organizations such as the Red Cross, Oxfam International, Cultures in Harmony, and the Colorado Haiti Project.
 He has also served as an AmeriCorps tutor, mentor and coach for Nothing But Achievers, and the Sangamon Valley Youth Symphony, where he arranged spirituals for the annual Martin Luther King Jr. March.